graylan0/gpt5-ptt/README.md

 # NOTE:
 To change the bot from a loop bot to a determined count loop (DCL) you need to modify this line . `async def send_chunks(ctx, prompt_chunks, repeat_count=-1):` from infinate loop to DCL. like this.

-# NOTE:
-You must use DMs or refactor for discord channels.
-Due to the safety aspect.
-Spammy Channels not a good idea from a discord API view. from

 `async def send_chunks(ctx, prompt_chunks, repeat_count=-1):`